 Honors Peer Advising Center

-Martha Drapac is a sophomore from Roanoke, VA, majoring in Human Nutrition, Foods, and Exercise with a minor in Psychology.
+Martha Drapac is a junior from Roanoke, VA, majoring in Human Nutrition, Foods, and Exercise.
 After graduation, she plans to pursue a graduate degree in Occupational Therapy.
 She is the recipient of the Norrine Bailey Spencer Strong Start Award and is a member of the National Honor Society of Phi Kappa Phi.
-This is her second year living in the Honors Residential Commons.
-Martha serves as a chemistry tutor in the Students Success Center and holds leadership positions in the Newman Catholic Campus Ministry and Students for Life.
+She lived in the Honors Residential Commons for 2 years.
+Martha now serves as a chemistry tutor in the Students Success Center and holds leadership positions in the Newman Catholic Campus Ministry and Students for Life.
 She is looking forward to guiding students in making plans that work for them and helping them make their transition to college life as smooth as possible.

-Jacob Shemer is a Sophomore -- and Eagle Scout! -- from Maryland majoring in Water: Resources, Policy, and Management.
-He is interested in doing field research and influencing environmental policy.
-This year, Jacob plans to start a new club called Hokies with Food Restrictions that will focus on dietary restriction advice and support, advocacy, and working with VT to continue to improve dietary accommodations.
-He would love to help people get involved in similar extracurricular experiences at Virginia Tech.
+Jacob Shemer is a Junior from Maryland majoring in Water: Resources, Policy, and Management at Virginia Tech’s College of Natural Resources.
+He is an Eagle Scout.
+He is also the president of the Students With Food Restrictions Club at VT and would love to help people get involved in similar extracurricular experiences.
 Jacob ran cross-country for three years in high school and continues to do long runs in his spare time.
-This is Jacob’s first year as a peer advisor, and he is eager to help his fellow honors students uphold the valuable traits that make them who they are.
+This is Jacob’s second year as an academic peer advisor and he is eager to support the many incredible students here at Virginia Tech.

-Melanie Sutphin is a junior from Warrenton, Virginia, studying National Security and Foreign Affairs with minors in Middle Eastern Studies and Arabic.
-As a member of the Arabic Club council, she is passionate about helping people understand and respect Arabic culture better, as she did during her study abroad in the Middle East this past summer.
-Melanie is also a member of the National Honor Society of Phi Kappa Phi.
+Melanie Sutphin is a senior from Warrenton, Virginia, studying National Security and Foreign Affairs with minors in Middle Eastern Studies and Arabic.
+As Vice President of the Arabic Language Club, she is passionate about helping people understand and respect Arabic culture, as she did during her study abroad in the Middle East during Summer 2019.
+Melanie is also a member of the National Honor Society of Phi Kappa Phi, and their chapter here at Tech.
 As an Honors College peer advisor, she strives to help students plan for an exciting four years here at Virginia Tech by making sure they have the tools they need to learn and grow to their full potential.